loganihrishi/MazeEscaper/README.md

 1. Clone the repository or download the source code files.
 2. Open the project in your preferred Java development environment.
 3. Build and run the `Main.java` file.
+4. Lastly, you can download the JAR file and run it directly.

 ## Instructions